 These simple steps, when practiced regularly, can greatly reduce stress and lead to effective parenting.
 While family life may still be over-scheduled and chaotic, building up a practice that reduces the brain’s tendency toward anxious, negative thinking can increase the brain’s capacity to perceive more fully.

-This can lead to parenting from a place that is whole benefitting the entire family in the long run while leaving everyone feeling safer and more supported.
+At our Ridgefield, CT center we see that this can lead to parenting from a place that is benefitting the entire family in the long run while leaving everyone feeling safer and more supported.
 And, of course, this will lead to even more positives to reflect on!

 To make an appointment with Dr. Roseann to discuss how we can help with parent coaching or how one of our clinically effective and natural therapies for ODD, OCD, anxiety, depression, Dyslexia, LD, ADHD, or ASD such as Neurofeedback, Biofeedback, Executive Functioning coaching, parent coaching or behavioral support can help you or your child, or to meet with one of our psychotherapists in person or virtually call 203.826.2999 or email us at [email protected].
 Live out of state?
 We work with children, individuals, and families at our clinic through our intensive therapies 360° Reboot® Program or via video coaching sessions.

 Are you looking for SOLUTIONS for your struggling child or teen?

 Dr. Roseann and her team are all about solutions, so you are in the right place!